zendframework/zf2-documentation/docs/languages/en/modules/zend.view.helpers.gravatar.rst

 	echo $this->gravatar('email@example.com')->getImgTag();

-The first (and only in this example) argument passed to ``Gravatar`` helper is an e-mail for which you want grab image from gravatar.com.
+The first (and only in this example) argument passed to ``Gravatar`` helper is an e-mail for which you want grab avatar from gravatar.com.
 For convenience this e-mail will be automatically hashed with md5 algorithm.

 This will render html as below: